Everything your pet sitter needs to know

-If you find yourself having to take a trip and not being able to take your furry friend along, arranging a pet sitter (like a trusted friend, family member or a professional) is a great way to ensure your pet is safe and looked after.
+If you find yourself having to take a trip and can’t take your furry friend along, arranging a pet sitter (whether it’s a trusted friend, family member or a professional) is a great way to ensure your pet stays safe, happy and well cared for.

-To help you get fully prepared (and add minimal disruption to your pet’s routine), here’s our checklist with everything you should leave with the person in charge.
+To help you get fully prepared while keeping disruption to your pet’s routine to a minimum, here’s our handy checklist of everything you should leave with the person in charge.

 1. Your vet’s details